mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

 To reproduce the same results, execute the scripts located in the `Step03_Stage03_Part02_Cleaning_CHB` directory sequentially.

-## Stage 4 - Part 1: Segmentation and Merging of the POE Table
+## Sub-step 4 - Part 1: Segmentation and Merging of the POE Table

-In this stage, the `1_POE` table is divided into ten tables, each focusing on specific field types that categorize data relevant to different aspects of patient orders and events.
+In this sub-step, the `1_POE` table is divided into ten tables, each focusing on specific field types that categorize data relevant to different aspects of patient orders and events.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part01_Segment&Merge_POE` directory.

-## Stage 4 - Part 2: Segmentation and Merging of the 1_OMR Table
+## Sub-step 4 - Part 2: Segmentation and Merging of the 1_OMR Table

-In this stage, the `1_OMR` table is segmented into 5 tables based on the medical and treatment history of patients in the OMR table.
+In this sub-step, the `1_OMR` table is segmented into 5 tables based on the medical and treatment history of patients in the OMR table.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part02_Segment&Merge_OMR` directory.

-## Stage 4 - Part 3: Segmentation and Merging of Lab Data from Chemistry, Hematology, and Blood Gas
+## Sub-step 4 - Part 3: Segmentation and Merging of Lab Data from Chemistry, Hematology, and Blood Gas

-In this stage, lab tests related to chemistry, hematology, and blood gas are segmented into 35 distinct tables based on the new fluid categories.
+In this sub-step, lab tests related to chemistry, hematology, and blood gas are segmented into 35 distinct tables based on the new fluid categories.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part03_Segment&Merge_CHB` directory.

-## Stage 4 - Part 4: Segmentation and Merging of the KDIGO-Related Tables
+## Sub-step 4 - Part 4: Segmentation and Merging of the KDIGO-Related Tables

-In this stage, we combine `kdigo_creatinine`, `kdigo_stages`, and `kdigo_uo` into a single table.
+In this sub-step, we combine `kdigo_creatinine`, `kdigo_stages`, and `kdigo_uo` into a single table.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part04_Segment&Merge_KDIGO` directory.

-## Stage 4 - Part 5: Segmentation and Merging of the Vasopressor Data
+## Sub-step 4 - Part 5: Segmentation and Merging of the Vasopressor Data

-In this stage, we focus on preprocessing data related to vasopressor (VASO) agents.
+In this sub-step, we focus on preprocessing data related to vasopressor (VASO) agents.
 We handle data from nine tables: `vasoactive_agent`, `dobutamine`, `dopamine`, `epinephrine`, `milrinone`, `norepinephrine`, `norepinephrine_equivalent_dose`, `phenylephrine`, and `vasopressin`.
 We combine the data from the aforementioned nine tables into a single table.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part05_Segment&Merge_VASO` directory.

-## Stage 4 - Part 6: Segmentation and Merging of the Blood Gas Tables
+## Sub-step 4 - Part 6: Segmentation and Merging of the Blood Gas Tables

-In this stage, we union the `first_day_bg` and `first_day_bg_art` tables to form a consolidated table that includes comprehensive blood gas data from the first day of admission.
+In this sub-step, we union the `first_day_bg` and `first_day_bg_art` tables to form a consolidated table that includes comprehensive blood gas data from the first day of admission.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part06_Segment&Merge_BG` directory.

-## Stage 4 - Part 7: Segmentation and Merging of the Renal Replacement Therapy (RRT) Data
+## Sub-step 4 - Part 7: Segmentation and Merging of the Renal Replacement Therapy (RRT) Data

 In this step, we union the `first_day_rrt` and `rrt` tables to create a final table that captures all RRT-related data.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part07_Segment&Merge_RRT` directory.

-## Stage 4 - Part 8: Segmentation and Merging of the Height Data
+## Sub-step 4 - Part 8: Segmentation and Merging of the Height Data

 In this step, we union the `first_day_height` and `height` tables to form a final table that captures all relevant height data.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part08_Segment&Merge_Height` directory.

-## Stage 4 - Part 9: Segmentation and Merging of the Weight Data
+## Sub-step 4 - Part 9: Segmentation and Merging of the Weight Data

 In this step, we union the `first_day_weight` and `weight_durations` tables to form a final table that encapsulates all relevant weight data.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part09_Segment&Merge_Weight` directory.

-## Stage 4 - Part 10: Segmentation and Merging of the Urine Output Data
+## Sub-step 4 - Part 10: Segmentation and Merging of the Urine Output Data

 In this step, we combine the `first_day_urine_output`, `urine_output`, and `urine_output_rate` tables into a single table that encapsulates all relevant urine output data.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part10_Segment&Merge_Urine` directory.

-## Stage 4 - Part 11: Segmentation and Merging of the SOFA-Related Data
+## Sub-step 4 - Part 11: Segmentation and Merging of the SOFA-Related Data

 In this step, we split the `suspicion_of_infection` table into three separate tables: `antibiotic`, `suspected_infection`, and `culture`.

 To achieve the same results, execute the scripts located in the `Step03_Stage04_Part11_Segment&Merge_SOFA` directory.

-## Stage 5: Activity Integration
+## Sub-step 5: Activity Integration

 In this step, we catalog clinical activities.
 We have discovered 95 distinct activities, and the results are organized into two tables for each activity instance.